 - Under Optimize for, choose Minimum size (publishing online) and click Save to finalize this procedure.

-#3.
-Adjust PDF Dimensions With Google Chrome
+How to Adjust PDF Dimensions

 Google Chrome allows you to resize PDF pages using the Microsoft Print to PDF feature.
 Here are the steps to follow: